juliejonak/Blockchain-Notes/README.md

 <br>

-This is easily written but requires us to write a good validation proof function:
+That part is easily written but then requires us to write a good validation proof function:

 <br>